eckon/money-tracker-backend/README.md

   - or create an executable (probably through docker/github-actions)
 - [ ] delete endpoints (maybe one update for account, as this has linked entries)
 - [ ] split parts
-  - [ ] split db maybe in db and service
-  - [ ] split api maybe in service and controller
+  - [ ] split api maybe in service and controller (and multiple parts that are combined in the mod.rs - or main.rs)
-  - [ ] split model maybe into module and dtos

 ### NEXT